 The Diversity Network Committee (DNC) of the Society for Prevention Research was formed to: advocate, support, and promote diversity initiatives within SPR on behalf of underrepresented racial and ethnic groups, and encourage the conduct of prevention research and the design of culturally-relevant interventions that address the various needs of racially and ethnically diverse populations.

-The foundation for the DNC was the Diversity Network Reception that was initiated in 2006 by Felipe Gonzalez Castro, chair of the 2006 Annual Meeting.
-The Diversity Network Reception, now in its 4th year, has become a highlight of the annual meeting.
+With the initiation of the Diversity Network Reception in 2006 by Felipe Gonzalez Castro, the seeds that became the DNC were formed.
 In 2009, the SPR Board of Directors recommended to the membership of the Society that the bylaws of the organization be revised to include the DNC as a standing committee.
-The membership approved the bylaw revisions in May 2009.
-The DNC is now a standing committee of SPR, and the chair is an ex-officio member of the SPR Board of Directors.
+Since that point, the DNC has been a standing committee of SPR with the chair, who is elected by the membership, serving as an ex-officio member with all voting rights of the SPR Board of Directors.

 We are committed to creating a space in prevention science for those from marginalized and underrepresented identities directly impacted by structural discrimination and systemic bias and the intersection of these identities to engage in research, networking and professional support that centers and values our experiences.
 Marginalized and underrepresented identities include those who may be minoritized or discriminated against due to their race, ethnicity, gender identities and expressions, sexual identities and orientations, and/or disability status.

 - Prioritize and advocate for recruiting and retaining a diverse prevention science workforce that is inclusive of all abilities, racial and ethnic identities, sexual orientations, gender identities and expressions.